jshort/script_party/ssh_config/README.md

 Bash Completion
 ---------------

-The included file `bash_completion.sh` can be sourced in your `.bashrc` or `.bash_profile` files to included auto completion for ssh commands:
+The included file `bash_completion.sh` can be sourced in your `.bashrc` or `.bash_profile` files to includ auto completion for ssh commands:

     . <path to>/bash_completion.sh